What You Need to Know About CEFs (closed-end funds)

 The bottom line: I stay away from paying any significant premiums over the NAV prices (even if the stock’s chart is very attractive) unless there are some very compelling reasons.
 However, limiting your investments to only those trading at a discount would cause you to miss many opportunities.
 Sometimes, I buy the CEF with a low premium if it is being traded similarly for a prolonged amount of time and all other valuations are satisfying.

-If you compare the number of shares traded for CEFs vs. open-ended funds, you will find that the CEFs are traded with less shares.
+If you compare the number of shares traded for CEFs vs. open-ended funds, you will find that the CEFs are traded with fewer shares.
 Lower liquidity usually results in wider ask/buy offering.
 With low liquidity, it is harder to sell your CEF.

 The leverage can be hugely beneficial in good times but can be damaging during tough times when the market is in correction or bear condition.
 The leverage also causes higher fees because of the interest expense on borrowed money in addition to the baseline expense.
 If a fund is using significant leverage, you want to make sure that the leverage is used effectively by the management team.

 When you do your due diligence, the best way to know this is to look at the long-term returns on the NAV that is calculated taking into account all expenses and after paying the dividend distributions.
 So, if a CEF is paying high distributions and growing (or, perhaps, maintaining) its NAV over time, it should serve well its investors.